microsoft/Kusto-Query-Language/doc/databasefunction.md

 |---|
 |59066|

-### Use database() inside functions
+### Use database() inside stored functions

 The same query as above can be rewritten to be used in a function that receives a parameter `dbName` - which is passed into the database() function.

 ```kusto